vinicius-goncalves/ts__vintage-shopping/README.md

 # Introduction
 The main focus of this project is the game’s cart system.
 I decided to create this, after playing `Red Dead Redemption 2`, being more specific, because of the game’s general stores system that uses a 'book' to buy items in-game.

+It's just a cart system, with product prices being generated randomly on the home page.
+Once adding a product is added the cart, that price becomes the 'final price', unless the product is removed later and added again with the currenct price at that moment.

 # How to use
 Clone this repository using `git clone https://github.com/vinicius-goncalves/vintage-shopping.git` and then, start using the Live Server plugin for VS Code, and then access the `index.html` file, or just open the `index.html` file directly.